-Data source V-Dem Original variable v2cltort Name in dataset v_34_01 Definition Question: Is there freedom from torture?
-Responses: 0: Not respected by the public authorities.
-Torture is practiced systematically and is incited and approved by the leaders of the government.
-1: Weakly respected by the public authorities.
-Torture is practiced frequently but is often not incited or approved by senior leaders in the government.
+Data source V-Dem Original variable v2cltort Name in data set v_34_01 Definition Question: Is there freedom from torture?
+Responses: 0.
+Not respected by the public authorities.
+Torture is practised systematically and is incited and approved by the leaders of the government.
+1. Weakly respected by the public authorities.
+Torture is practised frequently but is often not incited or approved by senior leaders in the government.
 At the same time, government leaders are not actively working to prevent it.
-2: Somewhat.
-Torture is practiced occasionally but is typically not approved by senior leaders in the government.
-3: Mostly respected by the public authorities.
-Torture is practiced in a few isolated cases but is not incited or approved by senior government leaders.
-4: Fully respected by the public authorities.
+2. Somewhat.
+Torture is practised occasionally but is typically not approved by senior leaders in the government.
+3. Mostly respected by the public authorities.
+Torture is practised in a few isolated cases but is not incited or approved by senior government leaders.
+4. Fully respected by the public authorities.
 Torture is non-existent.
 Clarification: Torture refers to the deliberate inflicting of extreme pain, whether mental or physical, with the aim of extracting information or intimidating victims, who are in a state of incarceration.
-Here, we are concerned with torture practiced by state officials or other agents of the state (the police, security forces, prison guards and paramilitary groups).
+Here, we are concerned with torture practised by state officials or other agents of the state (the police, security forces, prison guards and paramilitary groups).
 Original scale Ordinal, converted to interval by the measurement model.
-Citation Pemstein et al. (2020) Coppedge et al. (2023) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+Citation Pemstein et al. (2020) Coppedge et al. (2024) Data manipulation for aggregation Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
 Indicator of Rule of Law 3.4.
 Personal Integrity and Security Aggregation IRT to construct subattribute 3.4.
 Personal Integrity and Security.
 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).
+Data manipulation for aggregation Indicator of Aggregation Clarification: Torture refers to the deliberate inflicting of extreme pain, whether mental or physical, with the aim of extracting information or intimidating victims, who are in a state of incarceration.
+Here, we are concerned with torture practised by state officials or other agents of the state (the police, security forces, prison guards and paramilitary groups).
+Ordinal, converted to interval by the measurement model.
+Pemstein et al. (2020) Coppedge et al. (2024) Recoded into 20 categories, each containing five percentiles, ranging from 1 (the lowest five percentiles) to 20 (the highest five percentiles).
+3. Rule of Law 3.4.
+Personal Integrity and Security IRT to construct subattribute 3.4.
+Personal Integrity and Security.